Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry: Small and medium enterprises

 The third round of hearings commenced in mid-May 2018 and was focused on small and medium enterprises.

 Implications: SMEs are now looking towards other sources of finance; shadow lenders, private loans, bonds etc. The commission has also brought about changes in the provision of lending under the new industry code and granted ASIC new enforceable code of provisions.

 Financial services and Indigenous communities

 In July, proceedings moved to Darwin to examine financial services, particularly funeral insurance, and how they impacted on Indigenous communities.
 The Royal Commission did not consider consumer leases, payday loans or in-store credit arrangements' impacts on Indigenous communities because they are not within the terms of reference.

-The discrepancy between average life expectancy of an Indigenous individuals and non-indigenous, highlights a fault in the superannuation system, where essentially individuals are restricted access to their super until 60 years.
+The discrepancy between average life expectancy of an Indigenous individuals and non-indigenous, highlights a flaw in the superannuation system, where essentially individuals are restricted access to their super until 60 years.
 For many this is way too late and individuals need access to these funds to support themselves, their family and their community.
 To put this in perspective, the average life expectancy of an Indigenous male in the NT is 63.6 years.